Sudipta-Sen/SystemDesignMasterClass/AlgorithmicSystemDesign-I/Session2.md

 - Stores either the **chunk IDs** or their **storage locations** and maps filenames (like `video.avi`) to chunk IDs (e.g., `c1`, `c2`, `c3`, `c4`)
 - We’ll use **pre-signed URLs** to upload each chunk directly to cloud storage.
 On the backend, we'll maintain the metadata table.
-- Keeps chunk paths static (independent of file name)
+- Keeps chunk paths static (independent of file name).
-- Enables fast rename by just updating the DB entry and efficient access
+- By not joining chunk names with file names, makes renaming efficient, just updating the DB entry and efficient access

 🔐 Chunk ID Generation and Integrity: